 KCGI President Toshihide Ibaraki presented each graduate with a "Master of Information Technology (Professional)" degree, while the principals of the Rakuhoku and Kyoto Ekimae schools presented each KCG graduate with a diploma and degree certificate.Afterwards, KCGI alumni who had achieved outstanding academic and research results were presented with certificates and commemorative gifts.

-In his address, President Ibaraki introduced the history of science and technology up to the present day, especially the progress of communication technology, which is rapidly changing society, and pointed out that "we have entered an era in which we cannot escape globalization, which is spreading with the progress of ICT.How to create the future of the ICT society and how to solve the various problems of globalization are the major issues that you are faced with.I hope that you will actively take on this challenge," he said.
+In his address, President Ibaraki introduced the history of science and technology up to the present day, especially the progress of communication technology, which is rapidly changing society, and pointed out that "we have entered an era in which we cannot escape globalization, which is spreading along with the progress of ICT.How to create the future of the ICT society and how to solve the various problems of globalization are the major issues that you are faced with.I hope that you will actively take on this challenge," he said.

-Yoichi Terashita, principal of KCG Kyoto Ekimae School, said, "People keep saying that there is a serious shortage of human resources in the ICT field in Japan, and this proves that you have made the right choice in your career path.The skills and knowledge you will acquire at KCG Group will surely help you to pave the way to your future," he encouraged.As members of the largest 'KCG family' in the ICT industry, we hope to grow and develop together," he said.
+Yoichi Terashita, principal of KCG Kyoto Ekimae School, said, "People keep saying that there is a serious shortage of human resources in the ICT field in Japan, and this proves that you have made the right choice in your career path.The skills and knowledge you have acquired at KCG Group will surely help you to pave the way to your future," he encouraged.As members of the largest 'KCG family' in the ICT industry, we hope to grow and develop together," he said.

 Congratulations to all graduates and alumni.We sincerely wish you continued success in your future endeavors.